Permanent life insurance can offer your family protection. You might not like thinking about it, but it's an important part of providing security.

 "Universal life insurance offers a flexible premium plan that works in a way akin to a combined term life insurance plan and a bank account," says Finneran.
 "You pay as much money into it as you want and the leftover funds after your premium is paid will earn a variable interest rate, subject to a guaranteed minimum interest rate."

-"A medical exam is required more often with permanent life insurance policies because of the longer term of your policy," says Finneran.
 "Even if you have had an illness or have a medical condition, permanent life insurance is an option.
-There are different risk classes and your premiums are likely to be higher if you have a medical problem, but you won't necessarily be turned down.
-(See: "How to ace your life insurance medical exam.")
+There are different risk classes and your premiums are likely to be higher if you have a medical problem, but you won't necessarily be turned down," says Finneran.

-Most people purchase life insurance primarily for income replacement in the event of their death, but permanent life insurance also functions as part of an investment strategy.
+Most people purchase life insurance primarily for income replacement in the event of their death.
+Permanent life insurance also functions as part of an investment strategy.

 "Permanent life insurance has the added advantage of tax-favored cash growth," says Finneran.